MDverse/mdda/README.md

 bash make_results.sh
 ```

-The directory `results` contains Jupyter notebooks exported in html, figures as .png and .svg images and a couple of TSF files.
+The directory `results` contains Jupyter notebooks exported in html, figures as .png and .svg images and a couple of TSV files.
+All these files are also bundled in the `results.zip` file.